 Has your urge to eat less or more food spiraled out of control?
 Are you overly concerned about your outward appearance?
 If so, you may have an eating disorder.

-A detailed booklet that describes symptoms, causes, and treatments, with information on getting help and coping.
+A detailed booklet on schizophrenia that describes symptoms, causes, and treatments, with information on getting help and coping.

 - Suicide in America: Frequently Asked Questions (2015)